N-M-T/LUX_light_dimmer/README.md

 sudo make qtbase qtserialport

-2) get to project directory

-cd ~/LUX_light_dimmer/Serial_LUX_Qt

-3) run the Qt Makefile generator tool (from the mxe build) and build
+2) get to project directory (this might not work from ~/.
+In which case make a copy of the git repo and save somewhere else) and run the Qt Makefile generator tool (from the mxe build)

+export PATH=~/mxe/usr/bin:$PATH

 ~/mxe/usr/bin/i686-w64-mingw32.static-qmake-qt5

 make

-4) the binary file will be in the ./release directory

 License Information